 Squarespace designs are typically minimalist or photo-heavy.
 Before you choose one of the designs that feature images prominently, remember that you’ll need high-quality images of your own.
 Replacing the beautiful stock imagery of the Squarespace templates with sub-par images will quickly diminish your site’s wow factor.

 All of Squarespace’s designs look great on mobile devices, too.
 Squarespace’s responsive design tool keeps you from making drastic changes to your site’s design that would make it work poorly on phones and tablets.

-Since version 7.1 of Squarespace, you can’t easily switch templates after you’ve built your website like you can on HostGator's Gator Builder or WordPress.
+Since version 7.1 of Squarespace, you can’t easily switch templates after you’ve built your website like you can on HostGator's (opens in new tab) Gator Builder (opens in new tab) or WordPress (opens in new tab).
 Granted, most of the time you only want to change the website template completely when first choosing the overall look of a site, but we still hope this feature can be brought back in the future.